esheldon/esutil/README.md

-A python packages includes a wide variety of utilities, focused primarily on numerical python, statistics, and file input/output.
+A python package including a wide variety of utilities, focused primarily on numerical python, statistics, and file input/output.
 Includes specialized tools for astronomers.